 |Fried rice.
 Note for bay leaf, sweet corn kernels, french beans and mustard seeds.|

-Farm fresh, raw milky sweet corn can be enjoyed as it is without boiled or steamed.
+Farm fresh, milky-stage sweet corn can be enjoyed as it is without boiled or steamed.

 The whole corncob may be grilled and served with salt, lemon, and pepper seasoning.

 The whole cob may be steamed, or boiled in salt water and served with butter or oil.